nmazda/BubbleProject/README.md

 ### Process of Black and White detection ###

-The general mask/bounding box detection is done through mmdetection, as that was the original framework this program was built off of.
+The general mask/bounding box detection is done through mmdetection, as that was the original framework the ONO Detection app was built off of.
 However, this program does not support outputting just the mask as an immage, as such, the following actions are done for each image.

 1. mmdetection is run, outputting the tuple "results" containing bboxes and masks.
 2. Creates an np array for masks and transfers data.